Washington Medical Marijuana Card

 Qualifying Conditions for Medical Card in Washington

-Medical marijuana in Washington is available to residents diagnosed with qualifying medical conditions who have obtained medical marijuana authorizations from their healthcare providers.
+Medical marijuana in 2024 in Washington is available to residents diagnosed with qualifying medical conditions who have obtained medical marijuana authorizations from their healthcare providers.
 The qualifying medical conditions approved by the state's Department of Health for medical marijuana are:

 • Traumatic brain injury